CS340-21/oss/amaryans.md

 Sprint 3

-A similar test was done simply to see if they had added the patch, and again these files were not present so therefore the project is still vulnerable and can be exploited.
+After investigation of the libpng libraries, this project is using an older version (2016) of the libraries which still contain the vulnerability, this project is still vulnerable.

+Sprint 4/5